Durai1309/Durai1309/README.md

 Managed IIS (Internet Information Services) for seamless deployment and optimal performance of web applications.

 ### Associate Software Developer🌟
-Gained foundational expertise in .NET Core, ASP.NET Core MVC/Web API, REST API, Entity Framework, and SQL Server, contributing to the development of scalable and maintainable software solutions.
+Gained foundational expertise in .NET Core, ASP.NET Core MVC/Web API, REST API, Entity Framework Core, and SQL Server, contributing to the development of scalable and maintainable software solutions.

 Supported Agile practices by participating in sprint planning, backlog refinement, and sprint reviews, ensuring alignment with project goals and timely delivery.